OU-CS3560/relative-week/README.md

 - [ ] Show the dates that begins and ends the week (sun-sat).
 - [ ] Show a week number relative to the given starting date.

+## Design Note

+### Previous Implementation

+https://github.com/krerkkiat/functions/tree/main/week-in-semester was for GCP's Cloud Functions.

+### Obtaining the start date of a semester

 https://developer.localist.com/doc/api#event-search

 Original request on the academic calendar page for fall semester 2022-23